velipso/sink/docs/lib.md

 ### Hash Function

-The `str.hash` function is defined as [Murmur3_x64_128](https://github.com/aappleby/smhasher).
-It is known as a fast and high quality non-cryptographic hash function.
+The `str.hash` function is defined as [Murmur3_x64_128](https://github.com/aappleby/smhasher), and returns the same results on all platforms, given the same input.
+Murmur3 is known as a fast and high quality non-cryptographic hash function.

 The `str.hash` function will return a list of four numbers, each 32-bit unsigned integers.

 The seed parameter is optional, and defaults to 0.
+Changing the seed is useful for generating different hashes for the same input.

 ```c
 TODO: port Murmur3_x64_128 to C cleanly